ttop32/MouseTooltipTranslator/README.md

 # Privacy policy
 - Mouse tooltip translator uses user data only for google translation(tts) purpose.
-- It does not share any user data with any other third party.
+- It does not share any user data with any other third parties.

 # Acknowledgement and References
 - [TransOver](https://github.com/artemave/translate_onhover)